maherkaz/500-2018/assignments/homework5/README.md

-# Homework 5 for 500 (Due on 2018-03-15)
+# Homework 5 for 500 (Due 2018-03-15)

 ## Submission Details

 For "A" credit, submit your work via canvas.case.edu before noon on 2018-03-15.

-- If for some reason, you cannot make that deadline, submit the work within 48 hours of the deadline for B credit.
+- If for some reason, you cannot make that deadline, submit the work within 48 hours of the deadline for "B" credit.
 - All homework must be submitted within 48 hours of the deadline to pass the course.

 ## Requirements

-Develop a complete propensity-score analysis of the data in the DIG teaching data set we looked at in Homeworks 1 and 2.
-Identify a population (based on the available DIG data or an appropriate subset), outcome, treatment/exposure and covariates, then produce a R Markdown and HTML file combination which addresses Tasks 1-5 below.
+Develop an analysis of the data in the DIG teaching data set we looked at in Homeworks 1 and 2.
+Choose a population (based on the available DIG data or an appropriate subset), outcome, treatment/exposure and covariates, then produce a R Markdown and HTML file combination which addresses Tasks 1-5 below.

 ### Task 1.